 Developing good habits can help you live better with bipolar disorder.
 Here are some tips:

 You may be taking a number of medications.
-Under certain circumstances, you may be tempted to skip your medication.
+Under certain circumstances, you may be tempted to skip taking them.
 Remember that it’s extremely important that you take your medications as recommended by your doctor.
 Do not let it slip your mind, or your symptoms may recur.

-Ask your doctor for guidance on when to take your medicines.
+Ask your doctor for guidance on when to take your medications.
 Find out what to do if you miss a dose.
-Try using "sticky notes" in visible places to remind yourself to take your medicines.
+To help remember dosing times, use a calendar, sticky notes, or a smartphone app.

 Exercising on a regular basis can help you to manage stress.
 It also helps control weight gain that may result from medications, and can help increase feelings of well-being.